Verb Wellington: Verb Writers and Readers Festival

 LitCrawl was the start of the annual festivals.
 The format is a number of short events for example in 2019 there were free events in three time slots, 6pm – 6.45pm, 7.15pm – 8pm, 8.30pm – 9.15pm with time to move between venues.
 LitCrawl in 2014 included The Bat Show at Arty Bees bookshop with Abby Howells and Daniel Pengelly, Writing Tunes and Playing Poetry at a music shop (Alistair's Music) on Cuba Street with Ebony Lamb and Nick Bollinger and Little Beasties with writer from the Modern Institute of Letters including Damien Wilkins, Helen Heath, and Chris Price.

-The programme in 2015 featured Jacinda Adern in the event Women of Letters.
+The programme in 2015 featured Jacinda Ardern in the event Women of Letters.

 In 2017 the Women of Letters event included Georgina Beyer, Gaylene Preston and Ashleigh Young.
 Also in 2017 were Joy Cowley, Witi Ihimaera, Emily Perkins and Hēmi Kelly, it was the biggest LitCrawl so far with 25 events.

 The 2018 LitCrawl was the first one to utilise guest curators for the programming.
 One event organised by writing group Crip the Lit attended by 200 people was a debate with Mandy Hager, Paula Tesoriero and Henrietta Bollinger on the negative and Trish Harris, Steff Green and Alisha Tyson on the affirmative.
 They were debating “There’s no such thing as a disabled writer.
 We are all just writers.”

 In 2019 the festival featured a family programme with a KidsCrawl at Porirua Library and a session at Polhill Reserve with author Robert Vennell, Paul Ward and expert Arihia Latham.
 Of the 2019 programme writer Nina Mingya Powles described a panel that included three writers of Chinese heritage (poets Gregory Kan and Chen Chen and founding editor of The Pantograph Punch, Rosabel Tan) as a significant event, 'solidifying a growing feeling that there is indeed a small but strong community of New Zealand Chinese writers'.

 In 2021 an event was A Clear Dawn: New Asian Voices from Aotearoa New Zealand with writers Rupa Maitra, Mikee Sto Domingo, Rose Lu and Chris Tse.

 The 2022 festival had a theme called Radical Possibility.
 Rijula Das was a festival programmer.
 Featured writers included Hinemoa Elder, Coco Solid, Albert Cho, Vincent O’Sullivan and Gaylene Preston.
 Also Jenny Pattrick and Fiona Kidman.

 The 2025 festival was cancelled due to a reduction in funding from Creative New Zealand.